CholGen/CholGen-Workshop-2024/workshop/report-bacpage-qcviz.md

 Make sure to set the following:
 - The `bacpage-quality-assessment` "Version:" should be already set to `master`, but make sure it is set as such.
 - "Run workflow(s) with inputs defined by data table" should be selected (not "file paths").
-- "Step 1 -- Select root entity type:" should be set to `sample_set`.
+- "Step 1 -- Select data table:" should be set to `sample_set`.
 - "Step 2 -- SELECT DATA" -- click on this button and a data selector box will pop up.
-Check box all four rows of the `sample` table so that we launch a job for each sample in the table.
+At the top, make sure that "Create a new sample_set from selected samples" is selected.
+Check the box for all rows of the `sample` table so that Terra will launch a job for each sample in the table.
 Hit the OK button on the lower right of the pop up box.
-This should return you to the workflow setup page which should now say that it will run on "1 selected sample_set" .
+This should return you to the workflow setup page which should now say that it will run on "1 selected sample_set".
-- In the inputs table, we will need to populate the following required inputs:
+- In the inputs table, you will need to populate the following required inputs:
   - `MultiQC.bamqc_data` (required) should be set to `this.samples.bamqc_data`
   - `MultiQC.busco_reports`  should be set to `this.samples.busco_report`
   - `MultiQC.fastqc_data` should be set to `this.samples.fastqc_data`